Back to Resources

 2. Supply Chain Documentation Requirements Are Getting Significantly Stricter

-Amazon’s anti-counterfeit efforts mean you now need comprehensive documentation for every product you sell—and they expect it immediately when they ask for it.
+Amazon’s anti-counterfeit efforts mean you now need comprehensive documentation for every product you sell.
+And they expect it fast when they ask for it.

 When Amazon requests supply chain verification (and they will eventually), you need: